Alcachofraz/Xinada/README.md

 ---------

+## Demonstration Video (Portuguese)

+This is an old video of an old version of the plugin, and there were some bugs.
+There still are, surely.
+I just haven't found them yet :)
+This video serves a purpose of simply displaying the plugin's functionality.
+[Here](https://www.youtube.com/watch?v=jDewPIYbnOs&list=PLqYULEfN6pGFgyhM-wHbFiRz8Ev3cCu2b&index=1&ab_channel=PedroGon%C3%A7alves) it is:

 ## Introduction

 The Xinada Project consists of a plugin for the **Minecraft** game.
 The plugin organizes and starts rounds of a mini-game based on the well-known **Murder Mystery**.